Frequently asked questions – 3D printing

 Both surface treatments can be configured and ordered directly online in the iglidur Designer in the “Finishing” tab.

-Due to the integrated solid lubrication, igus® plain bearings also function in a vacuum.
-Depending on the application, the maximum permitted gas release on the plastic component must be reduced to a minimum.
+Due to the integrated solid lubrication, igus® plain bearings also function in a vacuum, the maximum permitted gas release on the plastic component must be reduced to a minimum.
 Due to the higher density, the laser sintering process is recommended here rather than the FDM process.
 The gas release of laser sintering plastic components can be reduced by first drying and then infiltrating the parts.
 Both can be offered by igus and carried out directly during production.

 igus® has so far been able to gain experience with components produced using the laser sintering process.
 It is known that untreated components do not have a high gas tightness.
 Gas tightness can be significantly improved by an infiltration process or by chemical smoothing, which has already been confirmed by customer feedback.
 However, the gas-tightness always depends on the wall thickness; the thicker the wall, the more gas-tight the component.
 For components produced by filament printing, a lower gas tightness can be assumed, therefore the laser sintering process is recommended here.